TABLEKAST • CASE STUDY

 Research

-Explored user needs through secondary research, surveys, and interviews.
+Explored user needs through research, surveys, and interviews.

-Identified pain points, developed user persona, and defined the problem statement.
+Identified pain points and defined the problem statement.

 Deliver

-Our research highlighted key obstacles faced by Generation Z related to vision.
-Here’s what we uncovered:
+Our research highlighted key obstacles faced by Generation Z and their vision.

 Problem 01.